wartman/pilot.todo/readme.md

 Other Stuff
 -----------

 This example shows how Pilot can be used on both the client and the server with minimal configuration.

-It's not quite there yet -- I'm planning on adding some simple storage functionality -- but you can get the idea from looking at the structure of the app.
+Right now it *sorta* works -- todos will be persisted in a json file between updates -- but there is a lot of messyness.

 Other libraries used: